Eburonia/Japanese-Restaurant-Shibuya/README.md

 #### Images
 - All pictures shown are for illustration purposes only and are not owned by the web developer, all copyrights and credit go to the respective owner.
-- The free to use background hero image is coming from [Unsplash.com](https://unsplash.com/@dineshramaswamy)
+- The free to use background (hero) image is coming from [Unsplash.com](https://unsplash.com/@dineshramaswamy)
 - For the menu page, the following images were taken from the [pixabay](https://www.pixabay.com/) website:
    * Sushi image [link](https://pixabay.com/photos/sushi-food-japan-2363418/)
    * Sashimi image [link](https://pixabay.com/photos/sashimi-food-seafood-tuna-cuisine-2563650/)
    * Okinawa Soba [link](https://pixabay.com/photos/okinawa-soba-okinawa-1697765/)
    * Takoyaki [link](https://pixabay.com/photos/food-takoyaki-ball-1614130/)
    * Highball Whiskey [link](https://pixabay.com/photos/whiskey-highball-nanning-654449/)
-- The Dutch and United Kingdom flag used for selecting the website language were created by the website developer himself.
+- The Dutch and United Kingdom flags used for selecting the website language were created by the website developer himself.

 <img src="assets/images/dutch-flag.png" alt="Dutch flag">
 <img src="assets/images/uk-flag.png" alt="United Kingdom flag"><br>